JimberSoftware/docs/devices/userdevices/userdevices.md

 > [!WARNING]
 > Support is currently provided for the latest LTS versions of Ubuntu.
 For other OS distributions, please reach out to our support team.

-Download the latest 'Linux Client' from the 'Download' section in your company's settings at signal.jimber.io, or use the direct link to access the most recent version for Linux : [latest Linux version](https://signal.jimber.io/clients/linux-desktop-latest.deb)
+As mentioned, download the latest 'Linux Client' from [Jimber SASE downloads](https://signal.jimber.io/downloads), or use the direct link to access the most recent version for Linux : [latest Linux version](https://signal.jimber.io/clients/linux-desktop-latest.deb)

 > [!INFO]
 > To download another specific version, you can use this [link](https://signal.jimber.io/clients).